Pyrenees: Demographics and culture

 The principal languages spoken in the area are Spanish, French, Aragonese, Catalan (in Andorra and in Northern and Southern Catalonia), and Basque.
 Also spoken, to a lesser degree, is the Occitan language, consisting of the Gascon and Languedocien dialects in France and the Aranese dialect in the Aran Valley.

 An important feature of rural life in the Pyrenees is 'transhumance', the moving of livestock from the farms in the valleys up to the higher grounds of the mountains for the summer.
 In this way the farming communities could keep larger herds than the lowland farms could support on their own.
 The principal animals moved were cows and sheep, but historically most members of farming families also moved to the higher pastures along with their animals, so they also took with them pigs, horses and chickens.
 Transhumance thus took the form of a mass biannual migration, moving uphill in May or June and returning to the farms in September or October.
 During the summer period, the families would live in basic stone cabins in the high mountains.

 Nowadays, industrialisation and changing agriculture practices have diminished the custom.
 However, the importance of transhumance continues to be recognised through its celebration in popular festivals.

 Scientific facilities

 Pic du Midi Observatory

 The Pic du Midi Observatory is an astronomical observatory located at 2877 metres on top of the Pic du Midi de Bigorre in the French Pyrenees.
-Construction of the observatory began in 1878 and the 8 metres dome was completed in 1908.
+Construction of the observatory began in 1878 and the 8-metre dome was completed in 1908.